fawtytoo/Life/README.md

 ![This is an image](example.png)

 ## Code
-Written for Linux in C using the SDL2 library.
+Written for Linux in C using the SDL library.